Snow Policy

 Delays

-During storms and in the messy days afterward, we do everything possible to stay on schedule.
-Still, weather and MBTA issues can cause delays.
-If so, you’ll be notified through app alerts, your route’s page, and/or email.
+We do everything possible to stay on schedule during storms and in the messy days afterward.
+However, weather, traffic, and MBTA issues can cause delays.
+If that happens, you’ll be notified via app alerts, your route’s page, and/or email.

 Reminder: Enable Tripshot push notifications in both the Tripshot app and your phone’s settings to ensure delivery of route alerts and schedule updates.